 Since this can drop below PWP (permanent Wilting Point) outside the growing season

-when no irigation requirements are computed and simulated, evaporation
+when no irrigation requirements are computed and simulated, evaporation

-DECREASES linearily with soil moisture, having its maximum at field capacity, and
+DECREASES linearly with soil moisture, having its maximum at field capacity, and

 decreasing to 0.0 at PWP, set at 10% of field capacity.